lowrie/pyRouterJig/editor.md

 <figcaption>
 <b>Figure 8.</b>  Editor mode, following Variable spacing set up as in
 <a data-featherlight="{{ site.baseurl }}/images/variable_screen_shot.png">Fig. 7 of the previous section</a>.
-The first three cuts on the Top Board are active, with the cut cursor on the center cut.
+The first three cuts on the Top Board are active.
+Each active cut is labled by its index in red, with the cut cursor (blue outline, index 2) on the center cut.
 </figcaption>
 </figure>